Stefangansevles/RemindMe/README.md

 ![](http://i.imgur.com/jRNzEVV.png)

 # RemindMe
 RemindMe is a windows desktop application that will notify you of events that you created using this application.

-I Have rewritten RemindMe because i wasn't happy with the way certain things were coded.

-Overall it is much cleaner-written.
-It also resulted in some new features it didn't have before
+RemindMe will create a popup on the middle of the monitor you have your mouse cursor on(if you have multiple monitors).
+The popup will always be on top(Can be changed in the settings)so that you will never miss it if you are on your computer/laptop at the time the reminder pops up

 You can install RemindMe by downloading the installer and running it.